Why You Should Be Using Messenger to Skyrocket Your Business Growth

 - Twitter, and

-According to Facebook’s own research, 14 countries are using messaging as a business media.
+According to Facebook’s own research, 14 countries are using messaging as a business medium.
 67% stated they are looking to message businesses more in the future and on average, they would rank messaging a business as their 2nd choice out of 9 types of communication.
-Surveys in Brazil, India, the UK, and the US showed that 85%, 74% 61% and 61% of people respectively, have messaged a business in the last 3 months.
+Surveys in Brazil, India, the UK, and the US showed that 85%, 74% 61%, and 61% of people respectively, have messaged a business in the last 3 months.
+Overall it helps a lot in promoting your business as well..

 How to Set up Facebook Messenger for Business